catwell/www.warp10.io/getting-started/index.md

 <img src="{{ site.baseurl}}/img/getting-started/docker.png" alt="Using Docker">
 </div>

-The other way to setup the Warp10 platform is to use [Docker](http://docker.io).
-Builds of Warp10's Docker image are available on [Dockerhub](https://hub.docker.com/r/warp10io/warp10/).
+The other way to setup the Warp 10 platform is to use [Docker](http://docker.io).
+Builds of Warp 10's Docker image are available on [Dockerhub](https://hub.docker.com/r/warp10io/warp10/).

-## Running Warp10 with Docker
+## Running Warp 10 with Docker

 Start your image binding the external ports 8080 and 8081 in all interfaces to your container.

 Docker containers are easy to delete.
-If you delete your container instance, you'll lose the Warp10 store and configuration.
+If you delete your container instance, you'll lose the Warp 10 store and configuration.
 So by default you should add a volume mapping to the containers `/data` folder.

 ~~~
   docker run --volume=/var/warp10:/data -p 8080:8080 -p 8081:8081 -d -i warp10io/warp10:1.0.7